Tartan Features: History

-Tartan Features is a strand of a DIY Filmmaking initiative called Year Zero Filmmaking which also includes distribution, filmmaking events and a film festival.
-It was started by Grant McPhee and Neil Rolland’.
+Tartan Features is a strand of a DIY Filmmaking initiative called Year Zero Filmmaking which also includes distribution, filmmaking events, and a film festival.
+It was started by Grant McPhee and Neil Rolland.

 Various filmmakers and creatives have been involved throughout its existence including Lauren Lamaar, John McPhail, Grant McPhee, Neil Rolland, Graham Hughes, Olivia Gifford, Alison Piper and journalist Neil Cooper.

-The origins of Tartan Features can be traced back to the 2008 Glasgow Bootleg Film Festival, a then unusual ‘maverick alternative’ to traditional festivals where films were screened at ‘pop up’ screenings in non typical settings such as coffee shops and unused spaces and on lo-fi equipment.
+The origins of Tartan Features can be traced back to the 2008 Glasgow Bootleg Film Festival, a then unusual "maverick alternative" to traditional festivals where films were screened at "pop-up" screenings in atypical settings, such as coffee shops and unused spaces and on lo-fi equipment.

 In 2013 the Bootleg Film Festival teamed up with the Edinburgh local independent film screening night, Write, Shoot, Cut.
 Tartan Features was born from a further collaboration to develop a platform to create and screen locally produced micro-budget feature films.
 It was set up as a reaction to the lack of micro budget feature films by Creative Scotland (now Screen Scotland) such as England’s Micro-Wave.

 Glasgow Fringe Film Festival was set-up in acknowledgment of what the Fringe Festival was to the Edinburgh International Festival due to the belief that there were not enough opportunities for highlighting local filmmaking talents at the two large Scottish film festivals – Edinburgh International Film Festival and Glasgow Film Festival.

 Ethos

-The ethos, influenced by the independent record industry is to advocate DIY methods and combine that with professional filmmaking processes; to act as a bridge between grass roots filmmaking and lift the lid on how the filmmaking industry works.
-This often includes creating guides for self sufficiency based on classic DIY music manifestos such as The KLF’s ‘How to Have a Number One he Easy Way’ and Scritti Politti’s ‘How to Make a Record’.
+The ethos, influenced by the independent record industry is to advocate DIY methods and combine that with professional filmmaking processes; to act as a bridge between grassroots filmmaking and lift the lid on how the filmmaking industry works.
+This often includes creating guides for self sufficiency based on classic DIY music manifestos such as The KLF’s "How to Have a Number One he Easy Way" and Scritti Politti’s "How to Make a Record."

 “Our biggest desire is to not make a series of financially lucrative genre films.
 Someone else can – and will do.
 We just want to lift the curtain on the film industry by showing things can be done differently.

 We’re delighted that people make films through us and go on to have great success after.
 That’s all part of what we’re trying to do.
 We don’t want to become part of the current industry, we want to show there’s a clear alternative, or be a temporary bridge to help you get there.

 Festivals and Cinemas – and the films you make are part of a shared culture.
 They get reflected back at us all to become an even greater part of how we operate in our daily lives.
 Don’t waste your talent and time pandering to a broken system.
 If you want to tell a story and someone is suggesting you tell it another way remember Spiral Scratch.
 If you feel nobody’s listening there’s a clear alternative to do something on your own terms.”